yogeshrnaik/scala/event-driven-system-workshop/stateful-1/README.md

 #### Active Object vs Actor
 In Active Object, there is a queue and a single thread processing the items from queue one at a time.
+So, for each Active Object there is a dedicated Thread.
+So, we cannot have infinite Active Object "active" at the same time as they will consume resource.

 In Actor, the same thing is done by Akka framework.
 But, Akka framework can choose to schedule the processing of each message on different thread.
+Since Akaa manages the threads, we can have many Actors active at the same time and Akka manages the resources (e.g. Threads).